coldfix/website/2017/06/11/git-unpack.rst

 proceed now in two phases.

 First, rewrite the trees using the python module (parallelized).
-This creates a folder ``objmap`` where it stores for each top level tree, the hash of the tree with which it should be replaced:
+This creates a file ``objmap`` where it stores for each top level tree, the hash of the tree with which it should be replaced:

 .. code-block:: bash